yLukas077/Fizz/README.md

-# Fizz
+qq# Fizz

-**his project allows you to provide a txt file name as input, then it reads the content of that file and transforms the numbers within it into "fizz," "buzz," or "fizzbuzz" based on their multiples.**
+**This project allows you to provide a txt file name as input, then it reads the content of that file and transforms the numbers within it into "fizz," "buzz," or "fizzbuzz" based on their multiples.**

 ## Installation